Readri205/MS2_Project/README.md

 * The website sources data from the **[World Bank Database](https://databank.worldbank.org/home.aspx)**.
 The website primarily makes use of Application Programming Interfaces (API's) to construct the country data, however in certain instances CSV files are used to provide summary level information.
 The **[Referential](https://rapidapi.com/referential/api/referential)** API via **[RapidAPI](https://rapidapi.com/)** is used to source country codes to construct country information and **[COUNTRYFLAGS](https://www.countryflags.io/)** for country flag images. **[Leaflet](https://leafletjs.com/)** is used as a javascript library for **[Mapbox](https://www.mapbox.com/)** maps with **[OpenStreetMap](https://www.openstreetmap.org)** tile data.
 API and other data source details are provided in the **'Application Programming Interfaces (API's) Used'** section below.

-* If the site is perceived as successful, it is anticipated that the site could be expanded to show;
+* If the site is perceived as successful, it is anticipated that the site could be expanded to show as;
+  * there is a significant amount of data in the World Bank Database that can be utilised to expand the site.
+A number of data streams could be utilised to provide deeper insight at both the Africa level and the Country level;
+  * other API sources could also be utilised to expand the information set;
-  * similar information for the six remaining World Continents; and
+  * similar information could be provided for the other remaining World regions; and
-  * each continent and its countries could be expanded with more details.
+  * each continent and its countries could be expanded with more detail.

 * The site is designed to be responsive and accessible on a range of devices, making it easy to navigate for interested users.
 The website was designed using **'Mobile First'** principles as the site must be perceived to be quick and easy to use and read as a reference site on a mobile device.